DevExpress/devextreme-documentation/concepts/05 Widgets/Scheduler/010 Overview.md

     url: "https://js.devexpress.com/Demos/WidgetsGallery/Demo/Scheduler/Overview/"
 }

-The following code adds the **Scheduler** widget to your page.
+The following code adds the **Scheduler** UI component to your page.
 The simplest configuration requires only a [dataSource](/api-reference/10%20UI%20Widgets/dxScheduler/1%20Configuration/dataSource.md '/Documentation/ApiReference/UI_Widgets/dxScheduler/Configuration/#dataSource') to be specified.
 In addition, you can define a date that should be initially displayed in the date navigator using the [currentDate](/api-reference/10%20UI%20Widgets/dxScheduler/1%20Configuration/currentDate.md '/Documentation/ApiReference/UI_Widgets/dxScheduler/Configuration/#currentDate') option.

 ---